pietrbr/uav-scope-host/README.md

 ## Instructions to setup the network

+`containerSetup.sh` must be run only once after creating the container as to grant the necessary rights for accessing the USB ports and other stuff.

 Assuming the software is installed properly, it is sufficient to run the `BS.sh` scripts on the BS, or the `UE.sh` on the UE.